opendaylight/docs/docs/release-notes/projects/infrautils.rst

 Compatibility
 -------------

-* This release is compatible with previous release
+* Is this release compatible with the previous release?

-* Async API was removed (dead code, not used by any odl projects)
+  * Functionality is fully backwards compatible.

+* Any API changes?

+  * New APIs added for system ready
+  * New APIs added for jobcoordinator

+* Any configuration changes?

-* No configuration changes made
+  * No

 Bugs Fixed
 ----------